 data used to calculate DPP BHS payments.

-(e) Participation requirements.
-As a condition of participation,
+(e) Conditions of Participation.
+As a condition of

-all CMHCs participating in the program must allow for the following.
+participation, all providers participating in the program must allow

-(1) The CMHC must submit a properly completed enrollment
+(1) The provider must submit a properly completed enrollment

 application by the due date determined by HHSC.
 The enrollment period